AdlerNW/testWork/README.md

-My test work for a job.
+My test work for a job. \n
-Commands to run a project:
+Commands to run a project:\n
 npm i
 npm run build